Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Detailed Experimental Protocol

-We used the temporal graph learning library \texttt{pathpyG} to implement the random walk based models for synthetic temporal graphs (Experiment A and B) explained in \Cref{sec:results}.
-We then used \texttt{pathpyG} to generate compressed augmented event graphs for $\delta=1$ for all temporal graphs generated by the two models.
-We implemented the message passing architecture described in \Cref{sec:messagepassing} using \texttt{pytorch} and \texttt{pytorch-geometric} as described in \Cref{sec:results}.
-For this, we used the directed GNN \texttt{Dir-GNN} proposed by \cite{Rossi23}, which uses the \texttt{GraphConv} convolutional layer.
-We additionally included node labels and edge weights.
-We finally included an \texttt{add} pooling layer, and a dense linear classification layer with a single output, using a sigmoid activation function to obtain class probabilities.
-We used the binary cross entropy loss function.
+\paragraph{Implementation Details} We used the open-source temporal graph learning library \texttt{pathpyG} to implement the random walk-based models for the empirical and synthetic temporal graphs explained above.
+We then used pathpyG to generate augmented event graphs for all temporal graphs generated by the two models, with the dataset-specific values of $\delta$ reported in Table~\ref{tab:dataset_stats}.
+For the synthetic cluster model, we use $\delta = 1$.
+We used the compressed augmented event graph for the experiments on the synthetic cluster model, but the (uncompressed) augmented event graph for the experiments on the empirical temporal graphs.